 Well, Spoiler Alert , YEP!
 In the video below I'll share how to add multiple schema types to one page on your website.

-So like I said, in one instance they're nested, in other instances they're not.
-And it's okay to stack those ones that are not nested.
+Like I said, in one instance they're nested, in other instances they're not.
+It's okay to stack those ones that are not nested.
 The cool thing about JSON-LD is it's just data, it's not adding anything else to your page, it's just adding a data line for the crawlers to read and have more context, so it's not going to slow your page down, it's not going to mess anything up, it's just going to add more context and value.

 How do we actually achieve this?
-I went ahead and I pulled up the site that we use here a lot just to show how things work.
-And what we want to do is add a couple different types of schema.
+I pulled up the site that we use here a lot just to show how things work.
+What we want to do is add a couple of different types of schema.
 You can go over to schema.org and move through all the different types here and work through it.
-Honestly, I think that Merkle did a really good job on this tool, TechnicalSEO.com, it helps markup and generate markup for you.
+Honestly, I think that Merkle did a really good job on this tool, TechnicalSEO.com.
+It helps markup and generate markup for you.
 I use it all the time, shortcuts are great here on the internet and you've got to shout out to the people that make some really cool stuff.

-All right, so the first thing we're looking up here is website markup, and the reason this is important is not everything online is a website, sometime it's a PDF, sometimes it's a progressive web app, sometimes it's software, and sometimes it's a website.
-So this helps crawlers know that, okay, I'm on a website, and that can be very helpful with how they approach the crawling of that website.
-Basically you've created this code and if you want to put it on every page of your site, you can do that.
+The first thing we're looking up here is website markup, and the reason this is important is not everything online is a website, sometime it's a PDF, sometimes it's a progressive web app, sometimes it's software, and sometimes it's a website.
+This helps crawlers know that, okay, I'm on a website, and that can be very helpful with how they approach the crawling of that website.
+Basically, you've created this code and if you want to put it on every page of your site, you can do that.
 You just copy this text right here or this code and you can drop it in your header.
 If you're using Word Press plugins, there are plugins that do this as well.
 My favorite is SEO Press.
 I will add a script, add a link to that in here and you can build out a lot of different schema types and then tell it exactly what you want it to show.

 This is also going to have nesting in it as well.
 We have a type, professional services, the name, the image of the company, the URL, phone number, the price range.
-And this isn't numerical price range, in this case you're going to use dollar signs, so like four is very expensive, one is not very expensive.
+This isn't numerical price range, in this case you're going to use dollar signs, so like four is very expensive, one is not very expensive.
 You have your address, you want to have your geo coordinates, this is really important for local businesses and local SEO.
-And then we've nested in the hours of operation, the days of the week that we're available.
-Now one of the things to notice when you're adding those in is making sure that you're using the 24 hour time frame, the military time.
+Then we've nested in the hours of operation, the days of the week that we're available.
+One of the things to notice when you're adding those in is making sure that you're using the 24-hour time frame, the military time.

 But that's it, you can add multiple of these onto your site.
-And then once they're on there, make sure you always test them right here, test your code.
-And then test your URL after to make sure that they are showing up correctly and you're not getting errors or warnings.
+Then once they're on there, make sure you always test them right here, test your code.
+Then test your URL after to make sure that they are showing up correctly and you're not getting errors or warnings.
 It's important to make sure that your scripts and your code is clean.
 It's going to help the crawlers, it's also just going to make sure that everything is giving the information the right way.

 If you guys have any other questions, please comment below, I'd love to continue this conversation with you online.
 Until next time, Happy Marketing.